-From Chiang Rai, we make a short ride to the mighty Mekong River at the legendary Golden Triangle where the three borders of Thailand, Myanmar, and Laos meet.
+We make a short ride to the mighty Mekong River at the legendary Golden Triangle where the three borders of Thailand, Myanmar, and Laos meet.
 We swap the motorcycles for a boat and explore the river region.
-Taking a short break in Laos (no visa needed, only bring your passport) before returning to our motorcycles.
+We take a short break in Laos (no visa needed, only bring your passport), before returning to our motorcycles.
 From the Golden Triangle, we continue to Mae Sai, the most northern point of Thailand, and one of the main border crossings to Myanmar.

-From Mae Sai, we ride up the mountains to Doi Tung and Doi Mae Salong on yet more amazingly twisty mountainous roads.
+We continue up the mountains to Doi Tung and Doi Mae Salong on yet more amazingly twisty mountainous roads.
 Doi Mae Salong is a Chinese settlement which was built by a division of the Chinese Nationalist Army that refused to surrender to Chinese communists after the Nationalist Kuomintang government was routed in 1949.
 Today the village still offers a native Chinese cuisine, lovely houses with flowers, and countless tea plantations as far as the eyes can see.
 The final part of today’s route will take us along gentle hills through rice paddies and farm villages.
 We follow the Kok River for a while before you turn left to your resort at Thaton.
 Enjoy a cold drink and stretch your legs by the pool.
-Overnight in Thaton.

 Day 7: Thaton - Pai

 (Driving day 5: 240 km/149 miles)

 Welcome to another great riding day!
 Enjoy the splendid view from Wat Thaton over the valley, Kok river, and the vicinity.
 From Wat Thaton, we follow the main road and have a coffee break at the Hua Luk Royal Project.
 We stop for lunch at The Nest Resort with a beautiful view at the Limestone Mountains.